HME714 - Hospital Clinical Governance

 Learning experiences are via FutureLearn.

 Students will on average spend 150 hours over the teaching period undertaking the learning and assessment activities for the unit.
-Students will engage in online independent and collaborative learning activities, including four scheduled online seminars.
+Students will engage in online independent and collaborative learning activities.

 You will study this unit via the FutureLearn online learning platform.
 Learn more about studying through FutureLearn.